apache/hertzbeat/README.md

               manager-port: ${MANAGER_PORT:1158}
       ```
     - Run command `$ ./bin/startup.sh ` or `bin/startup.bat`
-    - Access `http://localhost:1157` and we will see the registered new collector in dashboard
+    - Access `http://localhost:1157` and you will see the registered new collector in dashboard

 Detailed config refer to [Install HertzBeat via Package](https://hertzbeat.com/docs/start/package-deploy)